-Residents across Harford County began cleaning up Tuesday in the aftermath of Hurricane Sandy, with road closures and power outages reported across the area and light flooding seen in the lower portions of the county.
+Residents across Harford County began cleaning up using road maintenance equipment in the aftermath of Hurricane Sandy, with road closures and power outages reported across the area and light flooding seen in the lower portions of the county.

 One of the strongest parts of the storm swept through the northern end of the county, causing widespread damage.
 Meanwhile, county officials contacted more than 6,600 businesses and residents from Havre de Grace to Joppatowne Tuesday morning, urging them to consider voluntary evacuation as waters were expected to rise well above normal levels.

 By 10 p.m.
 Tuesday, BGE reported 19,785 of 100,012 Harford County customers remained without power; 42,479 had already been restored.

 County Executive David Craig said county government offices and Harford County Public Schools would remain closed Wednesday, though Circuit and District courts would open.
 All branches of the Harford County Public Library would reopen, except for the Bel Air, Fallston, and Joppa branches, which remained without power.
 Aberdeen Proving Ground was scheduled to open at 9 a.m., with a liberal leave policy in effect.

 The greatest number of outages were seen in the Bel Air area, with a number of trees fallen across power lines including two on East Wheel Road between Route 543 and Shucks Road.

 Lenny Malcolm, a local homeowner, worked with a handful of neighbors to clear one in an attempt to return home and feed his dogs after spending the night at his daughter’s house.

 “I knew we were gonna get it pretty good, we had it bad in the last storm,” he said.
 “This one [tree] here had ants.
 I was afraid it was going to come down, and it did.”